Danpav1/Humans-AliensGame/README.md

 **How will you track who is responsible for which tasks and the work progress?**

+Answer: Using a Discord group listing deadlines and responsibilities, transcribed into the following table.

 Example answer: Using the following table

 | Task | Assignee | Deadline | Progress (date) |